 Sales of our common stock, if any, under this prospectus supplement and the accompanying prospectus may by transactions that are deemed to be part of an "at the market offering" as defined in Rule 415(a)(4) under the Securities Act, by means of ordinary brokers' transactions that qualify for delivery of a prospectus to Nasdaq in accordance with Rule 153 under the Securities Act or such other sales as may be agreed by us and Cantor Fitzgerald, at market prices prevailing at the time of sale, at prices related to prevailing market prices or at other negotiated prices.
 There is no guarantee that there will be any sales of our common stock pursuant to this prospectus supplement and the accompanying prospectus.
-Actual sales, if any, of our common stock under this prospectus supplement and the accompanying prospectus may be less than as set forth in this paragraph depending on, among other things, the market price of our common stock at the time of any such sale.
-As a result, the actual net proceeds we receive may be more or less than the amount of net proceeds estimated in this prospectus supplement.
+Actual sales, if any, of our common stock under this prospectus supplement and the accompanying prospectus.
+Actual sales, if any, of our common stock under this prospectus supplement and the accompanying prospectus we receive may be more or less than the amount of net proceeds estimated in this prospectus supplement.
 However, assuming the sale of the remaining \$37.9 million of common stock offered under this prospectus supplement and the accompanying prospectus, we anticipate that our net proceeds from this offering will be approximately \$37.0 million, after deducting the maximum estimated sales commission payable to Cantor Fitzgerald and our estimated offering expenses of \$160,000.
 Through the date of this prospectus supplement, shares of common stock with an aggregate offering price of \$12.1 million have been issued and sold pursuant to this at-the-market program, and net proceeds to us (net of sales agent commissions and other offering expenses borne by us) from ourat-the-market program were approximately \$11.6 million.